Master Digital Marketing, WordPress, SEO

 • In the search box enter “Easy Google Fonts” and install and activate it (This will add Google Fonts and appear in Settings)

-• Settings – Google Fonts, and the next step to create a “new font control
+• Settings – Google Fonts, and the next step is to create a “new font control

 • Go to Themes – Customize – Typography (Select your desired fonts)